 Since the PDM workshop so directly relates to the Volunteers' community projects and outreach activities, the programming staff should be involved in the PDM.
 Best results occur when programming staff serve as trainers.
 If they are not comfortable in the lead trainer role, they might co-facilitate and/or be available to help Volunteers and their Counterparts work on their sample project plans.
-The dynamics between Volunteers and Counterparts, the level of their effort in learning and working together, and the types of projects they are designing are all important information for the programming staff.
-Other choices for trainers include local Peace Corps training staff, nongovernmental organization (NGO) or private volunteer organization (PVO) staff with training experience, Volunteer Leaders, and outside consultants.
+The dynamics between Volunteers and Counterparts, the level of their effort in learning and working together, and the types of projects they are designing are all important information for the programming staff, nongovernmental organization (NGO) or private volunteer organization (PVO) staff with training experience, Volunteer Leaders, and outside consultants.
 Ideally, the person selected to serve in the lead trainer role should have previously experienced the PDM workshop as a co-facilitator or a participant.